-- The interest drag on returns from the loan becomes less over time as the loan stays the same in size while the portfolio increases in size.
+- The interest drag from the loan relative to the investment returns becomes less over time as the loan stays the same in size while the portfolio increases in size.
 It starts as 2.4%/yr drag on returns and is 1.8%/yr by the 25th year.

 - The portfolio increases in size due to the compound gains.
 At the end of 25 years, it would be worth >$1M in nominal dollars or $550K when adjusted for inflation.
-After we pay back the loan, that would be $343K that we not otherwise have if we had simply let our home equity sit without putting it to work for us.
+After we pay back the loan, that would be $343K that we otherwise would not have had if we had simply let our home equity sit without putting it to work for us.